TomArcher/node-sandbox/node-sandbox/docs/bash-for-windows.md

-# Install Bash for Windows
+# Install Bash for Windows 10 Anniversary Update

-## Updating to Windows 10 Anniversary Update
+## Update your computer to Windows 10 Anniversary Update

 The following steps walk you through installing the Windows 10 Anniversary Update on your computer using Windows Update: